Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 There are two medications that are FDA-approved for male pattern baldness.
 They can slow it down and in some cases reverse early loss, but they are not a permanent fix.

-- Minoxidil is applied to the scalp.
+Applied to the scalp.
 It extends the growth phase and works best at maintaining existing hair.
 Results stop the moment you stop using it.

-- Finasteride is an oral medication that blocks DHT production.
+An oral medication that blocks DHT production.
 It slows follicle shrinkage but carries side effects that need doctor oversight.

 Reversing Hair Thinning Without Surgery